What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Upper Barrakka Gardens

-Explore War HQ Tunnel and the Saluting Battery
+War HQ Tunnels and the Saluting Battery

 Guided tour fee: €3 for adults